 To be eligible, the intern must either have full-time work experience or the equivalent in the supervised practice area/rotation being challenged or must have met the competencies through an ACEND accredited program within ten years of the start of supervised practice.
 The intern must make this request no later than five weeks before the rotation begins.
 Final determination of credit for prior learning will be decided by the SEU Dietetic Internship faculty.
 (Note: Interns are reminded of this policy during the DI Orientation.)
-This is not typically available for the clinical rotations and is usually granted for FN608 Experiential Learning in Dietetic Management (3) or for individual projects or units such as

-Maternal Health for those who have worked for the Supplemental Feeding Program for Women, Infants and Children (WIC).
+This is not typically available for the clinical rotations and is usually granted for FN608 Experiential Learning in Dietetic Management (3) or for individual projects or units such as Maternal Health for those who have worked for the Supplemental Feeding Program for Women, Infants and Children (WIC).
 Students who are granted prior learning experience credit in place of required academic coursework will be required to pay the University PELA fee for transcript processing (approximate cost: \$350 per course).
 PELA granted courses will appear on transcripts as "P" for pass.
 As per University policy, students can earn up to nine (9) graduate credits through PELA.
-PELA documentation forms can be accessed through the University's page: https://www.steu.edu/admissions/educational-partnerships/pela In order to be processed, submitted documentation must be approved and signed by the DI Director, Foods and Nutrition Department Chair, and College Dean.
+PELA documentation forms can be accessed through the University's page under "Portfolio Experiential Learning Assessment": https://steu.smartcatalogiq.com/2020-2021/academic-catalog/academic-policies/ In order to be processed, submitted documentation must be approved and signed by the DI Director, Foods and Nutrition Department Chair, and University Dean.